Spend the day exploring the Waterfalls of the North Umpqua River!

 After lunch, it’s a quick hop across the Umpqua River to Henry Estate Winery.
 Then, don’t pass up the opportunity to check out the oldest estate winery and birthplace of Oregon Pinot Noir, Hillcrest Vineyard.

-Before heading back to Downtown Roseburg, stop by Kruse Farms for a bit of local produce, a snack, or gifts.
-Back in Roseburg, grab dinner at True Kitchen and Bar and one last wine tasting before calling it a day at Paul O’Brien Winery, located in Downtown Roseburg.
+Head back into town and stop at Jackson Street Provisions for a bit of local produce, a snack, or gifts.
+Be sure to grab dinner at True Kitchen and Bar and then one last wine tasting before calling it a day at Paul O’Brien Winery, located in Downtown Roseburg.

 Take a Historical Tour Around Douglas County